prathameshnium/Kusanagi-AI/README.md

 ## Contributing

+This project is proudly developed and maintained by **Prathamesh Deshmukh**.

 We welcome contributions from the community!
 Whether it's bug reports, feature suggestions, or code contributions, your input is valuable.
-Please refer to our contribution guidelines (if available) or open an issue on GitHub.
+Please feel free to open an issue or submit a pull request on GitHub.

 ## License

-This project is released under the [MIT License](https://opensource.org/licenses/MIT).
+This project is released under the [MIT License](./License).

 ## Disclaimer

 Kusanagi-AI is a open-source project provided for educational and research purposes.
 While designed for robust local AI operations, it is offered "as-is" without warranty.
 Users are encouraged to explore, adapt, and extend its functionalities for their specific needs.

+<p align="right"><a href="#top">Back to top</a></p>